WPSurfer.com

 At this point, they’ll notice these restrictions are thanks to mu-plugins.

-This mu-plugin can only be removed using a file explorer plugin or via SFTP or SSH access ( He can’t do either one of them).
+This mu-plugin can only be removed using a file explorer plugin or via SFTP or SSH access

 This file will remove the file and theme editors functionality from your site and prevent the update, modification, and installation of plugins and themes.